- Home

 What BMI Actually Measures

 At a population level, BMI correlates reasonably well with body fat and health risks.
 Someone with a BMI of 32 is statistically more likely to have metabolic issues than someone at 22.
 But "statistically more likely" is very different from a personal diagnosis — there's enormous individual variation.
+That's why this online tool is best used alongside other health markers, not as a standalone verdict.

 Where the BMI Calculator Has Limits